Kingerthanu/CSharp_CompanyManagement/README.md

 # CSharp_CompanyManagement
-This Program Works to Create Deep Hierachies Between Varying Interlinked Objects Using Principles of Programming-by-Contract and Using a Practical Design Model of Companies and Their Management of Associated Teams and Employees (revolutionary ik).
+This Program Works to Create Deep Hierachies Between Varying Interlinked Objects Using Principles of Programming-by-Contract and Using a Practical Design Model of Companies and Their Management of Associated Teams and Employees in Order To Create A Robust CodeBase (revolutionary ik).
 This Program Basically Boils Down to The Comparison Relation Between Skills of Either a Employee and a Task to Estimate The Execution Time of Task
 Based Upon Their Skill Differences For Shared Skills.
 A Employee Will Be Granted Proficiency In a Skill Either During It's Hiring Process (Initialization) or By Doing Tasks, and Learning From Doing Them Their Associated Skills.
 This Means if A Task uses Skill 1 and Employee Doesn't Have Skill 1 in its skillset,